 Class AList's private portion contains the data members for the array-based list.
 These include listArray, the array which holds the list elements.
 Because listArray must be allocated at some fixed size, the size of the array must be known when the list object is created.
 Note that an optional parameter is declared for the AList constructor.
 With this parameter, the user can indicate the maximum number of elements permitted in the list.
-The phrase "=DefaultListSize" indicates that the parameter is optional.
-If no parameter is given, then it takes the value DefaultListSize, which is assumed to be a suitably defined constant value.
+The phrase "=defaultSize" indicates that the parameter is optional.
+If no parameter is given, then it takes the value defaultSize, which is assumed to be a suitably defined constant value.

 Because each list can have a differently sized array, each list must remember its maximum permitted size.
 Data member maxSize serves this purpose.
 At any given time the list actually holds some number of elements that can be less than the maximum allowed by the array.
 This value is stored in listSize.
-Data member fence stores the position for the fence that separates the left and right partitions for the list.
-Because listArray, maxSize, listSize, and fence are all declared to be private, they may only be accessed by methods of Class AList.
+Data member curr stores the current position.
+Because listArray, maxSize, listSize, and curr are all declared to be private, they may only be accessed by methods of Class AList.

 Class AList stores the list elements in contiguous array positions.
 Array positions correspond to list positions.
 In other words, the element at position i in the list is stored at array cell i.
 The head of the list is always at position 0.
 This makes random access to any element in the list quite easy.
 Given some position in the list, the value of the element in that position can be accessed directly.
-Thus, access to
+Thus, access to any element using the moveToPos method followed by the getValue method takes $\Theta(1)$ time.